SAP/spartacus-docs/_pages/dev/guest-checkout.md

 {% include docs/feature_version.html content=version_note %}

-Spartacus supports Guest Checkout which gives the ability to guests to checkout without creating an account.
-After making a purchase, a guest user has the possibility to create an account with the email he provided.
-This account will retain the order history of the guest as well as the informations that were preivously entered.
+Spartacus supports guest checkout, which is a feature that allows users to check out without creating an account.
+After making a purchase, a guest user has the option to create an account with the email address they provided during checkout.
+If an account is created at this point, the account retains the order history of the user, as well as the personal details that were entered during the guest checkout process.

-## Enabling the Feature
+## Enabling Guest Checkout

-This feature is disabled by default but can be enabled by setting the `guest` flag to true in the `checkout` configuration.
-The following configuration shows how to enable this feature:
+Guest checkout is disabled by default, but can be enabled in `app.module.ts` by setting the `guest` flag to `true` in the `checkout` configuration.
+You can enable guest checkout, as shown in the following example:

-(in app.module.ts)
 ```ts
 B2cStorefrontModule.withConfig({
   [...]